pedrofvteixeira/basic-plugin-osgi/README.md

 To prep the project, you first need to resolve/include the necessary dependencies. pom.xml file contains a list of the dependencies needed to successfully compile this project.

-### To fetch dependencies

-From the project root and using command-line simply type *mvn resolve*

 How to use
 ----------